 This booklet summarizes many Illinois or federal laws and programs for older adults.
-The information is organized into three broad subjects: financial and property laws; legal protections; and health-related programs.
-If a law applies to people who are at least a particular age, that age is shown in parentheses.
+The information is organized into three broad subjects: Financial and Property laws; Legal Rights and Protections; and Health-related Programs.
+If a law applies to people who are at least a particular age, that age is shown in parentheses after the heading on that topic.

-Endnotes starting on page 31 give citations to all laws described.
-Readers who want more information can find those laws at many public libraries or on the Illinois General Assembly Web site at www.ilga.gov.
-If your library does not have Illinois laws, a state legislator's office can get a copy if shown the information in the endnote.
-The text also lists toll-free numbers to call for many programs, and the back cover has phone numbers and Internet addresses of offices established to help older adults.
+Endnotes starting on page 37 give citations to all laws described.
+Readers can find those laws at many public libraries, or on the Illinois General Assembly's Website at www.ilga.gov.
+If no such sources are available, a state legislator's office can get a copy of a law if given the information in the endnote.
+The text also lists toll-free numbers and Internet addresses for many programs; the back cover has phone numbers and Internet addresses of major offices that can help older adults.